Topic categories:

 Thanks Derek.
 The names don't help unfortunately but it did prompt me to see if Coventry Planning Dept might have something on the area and they do, although still not helpful.
 I'm leaning towards it not being the right location.

-Schools and Education - Folly Lane
+Coventry Suburbs and Beyond - Folly Lane

 You need to be signed in to respond to this topic